 Beware of Platform Debt

 Devices once shipped, are in the customer premises.
 Maintenance and support are a part of the brand promise.
 This eats into the capacity of teams developing and maintaining platforms in the organization.
-Constantly switching platforms causes engineering teams to keep reworking same set of capabilities in the new platforms, leaving less room for addressing new evolving needs.
+Constantly switching platforms causes engineering teams to keep reworking the same set of capabilities in the new platforms, leaving less room for addressing new evolving needs.
 With every new platform added, maintenance teams have more to support and maintain.
 Engineering teams are then struggling for capacity, trying to balance between new development and maintenance – thus accumulating ‘Platform Debt‘.
-A higher focus on maintenance adversely effects motivation levels of the teams working on them.
+A higher focus on maintenance adversely affects motivation levels of the teams working on them.
 Limiting the number of new platforms introduced for generations of the product lines helps reign in platform debt.
-Investing additional effort in platform choices and looking beyond the short terms substantially reduces maintenance efforts, while allowing room for new development.
+Investing additional effort in platform choices and looking beyond the short terms substantially reduces maintenance efforts while allowing room for new development.

-While these seem like a obvious choices, organizations struggle with them as the underlying issues keep accumulating and aren’t visible before it’s too late.
-Typically it is the Product Manager’s responsibility to create the visibility for all stakeholders across the organization.
+While these seem like obvious choices, organizations struggle with them as the underlying issues keep accumulating and aren’t visible before it’s too late.
+Typically it is the Product Manager’s responsibility to create visibility for all stakeholders across the organization.
 You need visionary product managers to look beyond the short term.
-Rethinking the platform choices on these lines, gives the desired flexibility to build an iterative product development process for connected devices.
+Rethinking the platform choices on these lines gives the desired flexibility to build an iterative product development process for connected devices.

 In the next post I will elaborate on the third and final part of this framework.